 He additionally advised us to not become addicted to the nightlife, as when the sun goes down, white western men with an eye for the Mongolian ladies are not always safe.

-In other words, Mongolian men despise white western men who stroll through the city with their ladies with a passion.
+In other words, Mongolian men despise with a passion foreigners who stroll through the city with their ladies.

 There are certain locations (i.e., Grand Khaan Irish Pub) which are okay.
 However, steer clear of many others (i.e., Marco Polo Night Club) where the clientele is questionable.